Level 42 - The Early Years - The Jazz Funk or Brit Funk Years.

 My favorite from this release has got to be the title track that is called - "The Pursuit of Accidents".
 A wonderful slice of Funk with lovely touches of Jazz; and a great deal of musicianship added to boot!
 I just love that single.

 The album added further acclaim to the band that they were not just a studio band.
 They were one to go and see live.
-As they always put on a very good set wherever they played within the world.
+They always put on a very good set wherever they played within the world.

 Level 42 was to produce their 4th studio album called Standing in the Light.